Private, In-Home Tutoring in Eugene, Oregon

 Eugene, Oregon Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Eugene students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Eugene students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Proud to be known as a student-centered district, Eugene schools focus on identifying, addressing, and empowering the needs of each child.
 As such, Eugene district schools adhere to the Oregon Assessment of Knowledge & Skills (OAKS) to assess development and progress, as well as areas for improvement, in student learning.
 Grades 3-8, as well as high school, are tested in the areas of Reading, Mathematics, and Science in order to meet the Oregon Standards.
 Writing is also tested for high school students.

 We currently cover the following Eugene-area school district: Eugene Public Schools.

 Educating Our Parents: Understanding the Eugene District Curriculum

 In addition to OAKS, many Eugene district schools participate in the National Assessment of Educational Progress (NAEP), which is administered in subject areas such as Reading, Science, Math, Writing, and History (US).
 This assessment is given to 4th, 8th, and 12th graders.
 Math and Science are also tested, though less frequently and in fewer Eugene schools, using The Trends in International Mathematics and Science Study (TIMSS).
 School participation is based on the Oregon Department of Education.